-Click the Add button to return to the Event Manager Database.
+Click the Add button in the Event Add dialog box and then the Close button to return to the Event Manager Database.
 You now will see that the first event in the database is for the System Screen Password and it is enabled.